 Grapes were picked at night with dry ice added to the bins to minimize oxidation.
-Once brought to the winery and whole cluster pressed, and given four hours of skin contact, then cold settled for 24 to 48 hours.
-Grapes were barrel fermented in one-third new French oak, one-third in neutral oak, and one-third in stainless steel barrels.
+Once brought to the winery they were whole cluster pressed in a reductive method, then cold settled for 24 to 48 hours.
+Grapes were native yeast barrel fermented in one-third new French oak, one-third in neutral oak, and one-third in stainless steel barrels.
 The combination of fermentation vessels allowed bright fruit character to shine through while fully integrating complexity and texture.
 The wine did not undergo malolactic fermentation and was stirred every other week for four months prior to racking and bottling in May.
 It was sterile filtered at bottling to keep the wine’s vibrancy and keep from undergoing malolactic fermentation in bottle.
 Grapes were harvested on September 1st and 9th 2022.